Changes

 The tip at the end of Swift Lane closed and the area was later developed as a site for travellers, together with a domestic refuse collection site comprising lots of large skips..

 Elsewhere, Parnell's hardware on the bypass has been redeveloped as a small estate of offices; as has what used to be Kemp's coal yard on Guildford Road.
 The Hero of Inkerman pub at the bottom of Church Road got closed down and later burnt down.
-It is now replaced by an outlet of a bar/restaurant chain, thus maintaining the ridiculously large number of pubs in the village (more here).
+It was replaced by an outlet of a bar/restaurant chain, thus maintaining the ridiculously large number of pubs in the village (more here).

-A lot of housing has been built in the last 35 years.
+A lot of housing has been built in the last 45 years.
 The "nursery estate" was built about 1970 on nursery land in the triangle between Guildford Road, the railway and the new route of the A322.
 Yaverland Drive housing estate was started in the mid-1970's.
 From College Ride and the top end of Higgs Lane, Yaverland cuts straight through to the A30 with lots of houses off it.
 Higgs Lane has been closed off at its junction with London Road.

 More recently the Connaught Park estate was built on land behind Connaught School sandwiched between the M3 motorway and the railway line, and a small estate has been built built on Station Road and continuing along behind Pantiles (a bit more about that here).